-Storm Alex hit south-eastern France, north-western Italy and the UK in the beginning of the month.
+Storm Alex hit south-eastern France, north-western Italy and the UK at the beginning of October 2020.
 It came around with powerful winds and heavy rains.
 As a result of the severe flooding, thousands of households were impacted.
 The damage is estimated at $3 billion according to Aon, making it the costliest natural disaster in Europe of 2020.

 We employed our expertise to follow up on Aon’s call for better preparedness for natural disasters.
 According to this article, using AI is one of the technological developments that will play a big role in emergency and crisis management.

-So, we used our technology to monitor Storm Alex through citizen eyes.
+So, we used our technology to monitor Storm Alex through citizen’s eyes.
 Below are some insights into our findings.